 Most of the national museums in London are free to enter, with donations gratefully received if you feel like helping fund the maintenance that's required to keep them open.

 1 - The British Museum is free to enter and holds so many pieces of interest only a fraction of the items can be displayed at any one time.

 2 - The Natural History Museum is a huge, free museum in a handsome building near South Kensington tube dedicated to plants, animal life, flora and fauna.

 3 - The Science Museum is next door to the Natural History Museum so you can stop in both places at the same time.

 4 - The Victoria and Albert Museum has one of the largest collections of decorative arts objects.
-It is just over from the Natural History Museum and is free to enter.
+It is close to the Natural History Museum and is free to enter.

 5 - The National Maritime Museum in Greenwich exhibits all things to do with London and its maritime importance over the decades.